Choosing the right turbine and electrical system components for best wind farm performance

 Youwind helps developers compare technical configurations and understand their financial impact within a single web-based workflow.

-Instead of evaluating turbine choice, layout design, electrical systems and financial assumptions in separate tools, teams can centralize these decisions and move faster from early screening to scenario comparison.
+Instead of evaluating turbine choice, layout design, electrical systems and financial assumptions in separate tools, teams can bring these inputs into an integrated workflow and compare scenarios more efficiently.

 Turbine library comparison

-Developers can compare different turbine models and assess how each option affects layout, energy yield and financial performance.
+Developers can compare different turbine models and assess how each option relates to layout, energy yield and financial performance.

-Multiple technical combinations can be tested quickly, helping teams understand which configurations are worth developing further.
+Multiple technical combinations can be compared across scenarios, helping teams understand which configurations are worth developing further.

-Layouts can be generated and refined according to site-specific conditions, wake effects and project constraints.
+Layouts can be generated and optimized according to site-specific conditions, wake effects and project constraints.

 Electrical design and cable optimization